-Serving Salt Lake County for many years, Emy A. Cordano helps parents petition courts for shared custody of their child or children.
+Serving Salt Lake County for many years, Emy Cordano helps parents petition courts for shared custody of their child or children.
 Cases are handled professionally, mediation is offered if necessary, and the process goes much smoother with her representation as opposed to without.

 Both parents must be equally positioned to financially and physically care for children they intend to have 50% of the time.
 Many times, this means parents could be required to live near each other to make exchanging custody much simpler.
 As both parents will be making life-changing decisions on behalf of the child, there can be no denying that one parent is more fit than the other.

 Many joint custody agreements involve parents alternating weeks, or splitting weeks evenly.
-For example, father may have child Sunday through Wednesday afternoon, then mother would have child Wednesday afternoon until Sunday.
+For example, a father may have child Sunday through Wednesday afternoon, then mother would have child Wednesday afternoon until Sunday.
 Holidays would be alternated, as would time spent on birthdays.
 If joint custody is agreed to, but there is considerable distance between parents, children would split months instead of weeks.

 Sharing custody with two parents is special.
-Children flourish in homes were both parents get along, even though they live apart.
+Children flourish in homes where both parents get along, even though they live apart.
 Once both parents agree that they want equal involvement, Emy Cordano can help navigate the legal process involved.
 Provided nothing is contested, joint custody can be awarded rather quickly; contested petitions may take longer, but may also qualify for mediation that the relationship between the parents is contentious.